secretflow/secretnote/pyprojects/secretnote/README.md

 secretnote scql . --config=/somewhere/config.py
 ```

-Common [Jupyter Command Line Options][jupyter-options] are supported.
+Common Jupyter Command Line Options are supported.
 For example, to change the port, use

 ```bash
 secretnote sf . --ServerApp.port 8889
 ```